-The accredited graduate programs in speech-language pathology and audiology of the University of Arkansas at Little Rock (UALR) / University of Arkansas for Medical Sciences (UAMS), Department of Audiology and Speech Pathology (ASP) adhere to the standards set by the American Speech-Language-Hearing Association (ASHA).
-Within ASHA standards, the AUD program has the freedom and ultimate responsibility for: the selection of students; the design, implementation, and evaluation of the curriculum; the evaluation of student progress; and, the determination of who should be awarded a degree.
+The accredited graduate programs in speech-language pathology and audiology of the University of Arkansas at Little Rock (UALR) / University of Arkansas for Medical Sciences (UAMS), Department of Audiology and Speech Pathology (ASP) adhere to the standards set by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+Within CAA standards, the AUD program has the freedom and ultimate responsibility for: the selection of students; the design, implementation, and evaluation of the curriculum; the evaluation of student progress; and, the determination of who should be awarded a degree.

 The AUD faculty has a responsibility for the welfare of clients tested, treated, or other- wise affected by students enrolled in the programs.
 The department has the responsibility to the public to assure that its graduates can become fully competent audiologists and speech-language pathologists, capable of delivering quality care in a timely manner and preserving the well-being of the clients they serve.
 Thus, it is important that persons ad- mitted, retained, and graduated possess the intelligence, integrity, compassion, humanitarian concern, and the physical and emotional capacity necessary to practice speech- language pathology or audiology.